Home oxygen therapy is used to treat and prevent symptoms and complications of hypoxemia, and for treatment of certain other medical conditions.

 • Recipients who are traveling outside of Minnesota for reasons other than medical care approved by MHCP may make arrangements with any MHCP enrolled provider who is willing to serve them if the contract vendor will not provide oxygen while the recipient is out of state.
 The recipient must notify the contract vendor prior to departure.
 The recipient must cooperate with the contract vendor if the contract vendor chooses to pick up oxygen equipment during the recipient’s time out of state.

 DHS and Department of Administration representatives meet with volume purchase vendors as needed to discuss contract implementation and issues.
-Concerns about the volume purchase contracts should be directed, in writing, to:
+Direct concerns about the volume purchase contracts, in writing, to:

 Minnesota Department of Administration